 Google Drive – Simple, easy sharing, can see editing and comments, has instant saves.
 I write with pen and paper first, then make it “pretty” with Google docs, etc. Then, I copy/paste into WordPress.

-Trello – great if you are visual, love lists and Kanban boards
+Trello – great if you are visual, love lists and Kanban boards.
+I use this with clients for project tracking.

-Hootsuite (Affiliate) – I use this app on my desktop & Android to manage multiple accounts
+Hootsuite – I use this app on my desktop & Android to manage multiple accounts

 Facebook Pages – separate business page from personal page